-At the date of approval for the issue of this financial statement, the following new standards, amended standards and accepted interpretations which have been issued but not yet in force for annual periods beginning on 1 January 2020, management considered that the following would not have a potential effect for changes in accounting policies and the classification and values of reporting entities in the company's financial statements, namely:
+At the date when these financial statements have been approved for issue, with respect to the following new standards and interpretations as well as amended standards and interpretations, issued but not yet in force for annual periods beginning on or after 1 January 2020, the management has assessed and has concluded that these amendments would not affect materially the accounting policies and the classification of values of reporting items in the Company's financial statements, namely:

-• Changes in IFRS 16 Leases (effective for annual periods beginning from 1 June 2020, adopted by the EC).
-These changes introduce a practical expedient measure on the basis on which each lessee may choose not to assess whether a lease discount (relief) arising only as a direct consequence of the COVID-19 pandemic is an amendment to the lease.
-This measure is also allowed to be applied where both the following conditions are met: (a) the change in lease payments changes the lease remuneration, the changed consideration essentially not exceeding the lease consideration immediately preceding the change; (b) any reduction in lease payments concerns only payments initially due on or before 30 June 2021; and (c) the other lease terms do not change materially.
-A lessee that applies the practical expedient shall account for any change in lease payments in the same way that it would be considered in the application of IFRS 16 if it did not constitute an amendment to the lease.
-It is not valid for lessors.
-Earlier administration is allowed.

-- IFRS 17 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2023, not adopted by EC).
+- Amendments to IFRS 16 "Leases" (in force for annual periods beginning on or after 1 June 2020, endorsed by EC).
+These amendments introduce a practical appropriate measure which exempts lessees from having to consider individual lease contracts to determine whether rent concessions occurring as a direct consequence of the COVID-19 pandemic are lease modifications.
+This measure applies when all of the following conditions are met: a) the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; b) any reduction in lease payments affects only payments due on or before 30 June 2021; and c) there is no substantive change to other terms and conditions of the lease.
+A lessee that uses the practical measure accounts for any change in lease payments resulting from the rent concession in the same way that it would account for the change applying IFRS 16 if the change were not a lease modification.
+It does not affect lessors.
+Earlier application is permitted. - IFRS 17 "Insurance Contracts" including amendments to IFRS 17 (in force for annual periods beginning on or after 1 January 2023, not endorsed by EC).
 This is an entirely new accounting standard on all types of insurance contracts, including some guarantees and financial instruments, and includes rules on recognition and measurement, presentation and disclosure.
-It is not applicable to the Company's operations, so management has not assessed its application. - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
+It is not applicable to the Company's operations; therefore, the management has not assessed the application thereof. - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
 These amendments address the accounting treatment of the sale or contribution of assets between an investor and its associates or joint ventures.
 They confirm that the accounting treatment depends on whether the assets sold or contributed constitute in substance a business as defined in IFRS 3.
 If these assets as an aggregate do not meet the definition of a business, then the investor shall recognise gain or loss only to the extent of other unrelated investor's interests in the associate or joint venture.
 In cases of sale or contribution of assets, which as an aggregate constitute a business, the investor shall recognise the full gain or loss on the transaction.
 The amendments will be applied on a prospective basis.
-IABS postponed the initial date of application of these amendments for an indefinite period. - Amendments to IAS 1 Presentation of Financial Statements (effective for annual periods beginning from 1 January 2023, not adopted by the EC).
-These changes focus on the criteria for classifying liabilities as current and non-current.
-According to them, the enterprise classifies its liabilities as current or non-current depending on the rights that exist at the end of the reporting period and is not affected by the probability that it will exercise its right to defer settlement of liabilities.
-The amendments specify that "settlement" of liabilities refers to the transfer to a third party of cash, equity instruments, other assets or services.
-The classification does not apply to derivatives in convertible liabilities, which are themselves equity instruments.
-The changes are applied retrospectively. - Changes in IFRS 3 Business Combinations (effective for annual periods beginning from 1 January 2022, adopted by the EC).
-These changes update IFRS 3 by replacing a reference to an old version of the Financial Reporting Concept Framework with its latest up-to-date version of 2018.
-They also add an exception to the principle of recognition for liabilities and contingent
+IABS postponed the initial date of application of these amendments for an indefinite period.